4 Eyes Photography

 Before the big day arrives, Ekroth takes time to learn details about the couples he shoots and the important people in their lives.
 His documentary style captures the spectrum of wedding scenes and settings — natural portraits, sweeping landscapes, sparkling interiors, and elegant formal shots.
 Rates available on request.

 Erik Freeland Photography

-For more than a decade, Freeland has trekked the world, photographing everything from Korean tea ceremonies to events in the Vatican.
+For more than two decades, Freeland has trekked the world, photographing everything from Korean tea ceremonies to events in the Vatican.
 He has worked for such publications as Time and the New York Times, and he frequently traveled with Bill Clinton.
 Prices upon request.
 Packages start at $3,000.

 Fadi Kheir Photography